lxc/linuxcontainers.org/content/lxc/getting-started.md

   * any operation against a uid/gid outside of the mapped set

 Because of that, most distribution templates simply won't work with those.
-Instead you should the "download" template which will provide you with pre-built images
+Instead you should use the "download" template which will provide you with pre-built images
 of the distributions that are known to work in such an environment.

 Now, everything below assumes a recent Ubuntu system or another Linux distribution which offers